Nursing Pad Guide: Which Type Is Best for You?

 The Reusable Revolution

 Then came my "eco-warrior" phase with reusable nursing pads.
 Bamboobies were soft but about as absorbent as a paper towel during a flood.
 Kindred Bravely's versions were better, especially for overnight, but still didn't solve my sore nipple situation.
-For more insights on different types of nursing pads, check out What to Expect's nursing pad guide.
+It took time to understand which materials truly worked for my body.

 Finding Your Perfect Match

 Here's what I've learned about choosing what nursing pad works best: it's not one-size-fits-all, and sometimes you need different solutions for different situations.
+Unsure about the difference between covers and pads?
+Check out our nipple covers vs nursing pads comparison.
 Kind of like how you need both yoga pants and real pants in your life (though let's be honest, yoga pants are winning that battle).
+Clinical protocols for managing complications like mastitis are available at BFMed.

 For Those "Everything Hurts" Days

-When your nipples feel like they've gone through a cheese grater, those Silver Nursing Cups from Go Mommy are literally a pain-saving grace.
+When your nipples feel like they've gone through a cheese grater, those Go Mommy® Silver Nursing Cups are literally a pain-saving grace.
 They're especially helpful in those early weeks when you're still figuring out proper latch and your nipples are basically staging a revolt.

 For Regular Daily Use